Sony Interactive Entertainment: Sony Computer Entertainment founding, PlayStation release, and North American expansion (1993–2005)

 Sony Computer Entertainment, Inc. (SCEI) was jointly established by Sony and its subsidiary Sony Music Entertainment Japan in 1993 to handle the company's ventures into the video game industry.
 The original PlayStation console was released on December 3, 1994, in Japan.
-The company's North American operations, Sony Computer Entertainment of America (SCEA), were originally established in May 1995 as a division of Sony Electronic Publishing.
+The company's North American operations, Sony Computer Entertainment of America (SCEA), were originally established in May 1994 as a division of Sony Electronic Publishing.
 Located in Foster City, California, the North American office was originally headed by Steve Race.
+Sony Computer Entertainment Europe was founded in London, England, on January 6, 1995 as a unit of Sony Electronic Publishing Ltd, original development staff had little to no experience in the video game industry, with most of them being recent college graduates according to Next Generation magazine.

 In the months prior to the release of the PlayStation in Western markets, the operations were restructured: All video game marketing from Sony Imagesoft was folded into SCEA in July 1995, with most affected employees transferred from Santa Monica to Foster City.
 On August 7, 1995, Race unexpectedly resigned and was named CEO of Spectrum HoloByte three days later.
 He was replaced by Sony Electronics veteran Martin Homlish.
 This proved to be the beginning of a run of exceptional managerial turnover.
 The PS console was released in the United States on September 9, 1995.
-As part of a worldwide restructuring at the beginning of 1997, the American and European divisions of SCE were both re-established as wholly owned subsidiaries of SCEI.
+As part of a worldwide restructuring at the beginning of 1997, the American and European divisions of SCE were both re-established as wholly owned subsidiaries of SCEI, with Sony Interactive Entertainment (formerly Sony Electronic Publishing) being folded as well to SCEI on January 6, 1997, with the game's copyrights and trademarks of franchises like Jet Moto and Twisted Metal being transferred from SIE to SCE.
+In 1998, Saeki Masatsuka was promoted to executive officer and executive vice president of the company.

+In 1998, Sony Interactive Studios America, the development division, was spun off from SCEA, with the intent to became an autonomous and independent video game publisher and brand label for SCEA in a similar manner Psygnosis was operating from SCEE and the video game division of Sony Music Entertainment Japan operating from SCEI, and given its own marketing team, with SCEA handling distribution functions, after having its titles being published and marketed by SCEA and later on, SISA was renamed 989 Studios, and its sports label was renamed to 989 Sports.